basham/swit-workshop-writing/slides.md

 Reduce required effort and upfront knowledge

 Notes:
-One way to be cooperative and have a meaningful exchange is to make the process easier on the other.
+One way to be cooperative and have a meaningful exchange is to make the process easier for the other.
 One may have a means of reducing the required effort or upfront knowledge that the other needs to engage in the exchange.